-US Treasury and FinCEN Clarify BSA/AML Supervision
+US Treasury and FinCEN Clarify BSA/AML Supervision07.22.2019 By Rob Daly Editor-at-Large

 As a result of a working group established by the U.S. Department of the Treasury’s Office of Terrorism and Financial Intelligence, the federal bank regulatory agencies and the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) today issued a joint statement as part of continuing efforts to improve transparency into their risk-focused approach to Bank Secrecy Act (BSA)/anti-money laundering (AML) supervision.
 The risk-focused approach enables federal agencies to better tailor examination plans and procedures based on the unique risk profile of each bank.